krisztianb/typedoc-plugin-replace-text/README.md

 $ npm install typedoc-plugin-replace-text --save-dev
 ```

-TypeDoc automatically detects plugins installed via npm.
+Version **0.23.x** of TypeDoc automatically detects plugins installed via npm.
+If you are using version **0.24.x** of TypeDoc you need to [activate the plugin with a command line argument](https://typedoc.org/options/configuration/#plugin).

 After installation TypeDoc can be used normally and you can configure this plugin as described below.

 ### Requirements

-The plugin requires TypeDoc version 0.23.x to be installed.
+The plugin requires TypeDoc version 0.23.x or 0.24.x to be installed.

 ## Configuration